szczyglis-dev/py-gpt/docs/source/plugins.rst

 * Forward and reverse geocoding via Nominatim
 * Search with optional near/bbox filters
 * Routing via OSRM (driving, walking, cycling)
-* Static map image generation via staticmap.openstreetmap.de (markers, paths, bbox)
+* Generate openstreetmap.org URL (center/zoom or bbox; optional marker)
 * Utility helpers: open an OSM website URL centered on a point; download a single XYZ tile

-Images are saved under ``data/openstreetmap/`` in the user data directory.
+By default no images are downloaded; commands return URLs.
+The ``osm_tile`` command saves tiles under ``data/openstreetmap/`` in the user data directory.

 **Important notes and usage etiquette**

 * Nominatim requires a proper User-Agent and recommends including a contact email.
 Set both in the plugin options.
-* Public endpoints (router.project-osrm.org, staticmap.openstreetmap.de) are community/demo services and not intended for heavy production use.
+* Public endpoints are community/demo services and not intended for heavy production use.
 If you need higher throughput, host your own services and set custom base URLs in options.
 * Always provide attribution to OpenStreetMap contributors where required by the data license.
-The static map imagery already includes the standard attribution.

 **Options**